godaddy/tartufo/docs/source/usage.rst

    tartufo --cleanup

 Would you like to know more?
-See :ref:`examplecleanup`.
+See :ref:`Link title <examplecleanup>`.